codingPhuc/IRL-learning-value-2/survival/Car.md

 make sure that the car is cool mirco  fiber tower to pull dirt out of your pain,  pull the tag  off

+### Touch wash

+have  two bucket one for cleaning, one for rinse the rinse bucket have a grit guard inside
+Tower microfiber wash mitt pull the dirt inside the fiber used the wash mitt first
+rinse of the mitt then dumb it into the soap again do this until it all done behind the gas cap door there is an item inside